 Outcomes

-The results from this pilot program are promising with the data suggesting TSW Trace technology is fit for purpose for the analysis and specific provenance determination of timber.
+The results from this pilot program are promising with the data suggesting trace element analysis is fit for purpose for the analysis and specific origin determination of timber.
 The technology could provide an ability to confirm a more specific regional origin for FSC timber from Kolombangara Island.
-Moreover, is also appears possible to this provenance determination to not only a region of an island, but to a particular altitude bracket.
+Moreover, it also appears possible that this origin determination is not only for a region of an island but also for a particular altitude bracket.
 Further samples would be needed across other islands within the archipelago to determine if the underlying geology gives rise to generic Solomon Islands ‘fingerprint’.

 Approximately 108 drill samples of teak wood were collected from six regions arbitrarily designated on Kolombangara Island.